 Vladimir Ossipoff is the most celebrated architect in Hawai'i.
-His impact.
 In his quest to pursue his own personal vision of tropical modernism, Ossipoff merged built environments with the natural environments to create harmony.
 By visiting the Liljestrand House, one can see his take on tropical modernism.

 Living Building Challenge